 ACL is conducting a three-part evaluation of its Title III-C OAA Nutrition Services Program.

 - Part One: Process Evaluation of OAA Title III-C Nutrition Services Program (PDF, 948KB) provides information to support program planning by analyzing program structure, administration, staffing, coordination, and service delivery.
 It evaluates the interactions between the many types of organizations that provide congregate meals, home-delivered meals, and collateral services under the OAA Nutrition Programs.
 This evaluation is complete and a Nutrition Program Process Evaluation webinar and handouts (PDF) are available.

 - Part Two: OAA Nutrition Programs Evaluation: Meal Cost Analysis (PDF, 667KB) estimates the costs of program operations, the most important being the cost of the congregate and home-delivered meals provided using Title III.
 It also examines cost variation within the program by component and program characteristics.
 View the Process Evaluation and the Meal Cost Analysis webinar and handouts (PDF).

-- Part Three: The Client Outcome Study: Part I is being released in two parts with Part l describing nutrition services program participants’ demographics, health status, mobility, eating behaviors, diet quality, food security, socialization, and other characteristics, as well as participants’ experiences with the program and their valuation of meals and supportive services received.
+- Part Three: The Client Outcome Study: Part I was released in two parts with Part l describing nutrition services program participants’ demographics, health status, mobility, eating behaviors, diet quality, food security, socialization, and other characteristics, as well as participants’ experiences with the program and their valuation of meals and supportive services received.
 See briefing handouts as well as responses to questions posed during the briefing for Part 1.
 Client Outcome Study: Part II describes participants’ health and health care utilization and examines overall wellness measured using longer-term outcomes related to health and avoidance of institutionalization.
 Briefing handouts from the webinar for the Part II report are also available.